bharathgs/Awesome-pytorch-list/README.md

 25. [pytorch-saltnet](https://github.com/tugstugi/pytorch-saltnet): Kaggle | 9th place single model solution for TGS Salt Identification Challenge.
 26. [pytorch-scripts](https://github.com/peterjc123/pytorch-scripts): A few Windows specific scripts for PyTorch.
 27. [pytorch_misc](https://github.com/ptrblck/pytorch_misc): Code snippets created for the PyTorch discussion board.
+28. [awesome-pytorch-scholarship](https://github.com/arnas/awesome-pytorch-scholarship): A list of awesome PyTorch scholarship articles, guides, blogs, courses and other resources.

 ##### Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute.